Parenting / 28 September, 2021 / Georgie Bateman

-I’ve just been giving a consultation to a client whose daughter is 7 years old and doesn’t sleep properly.
-She won’t go to bed easily, gives every reason why she simply can’t stay in bed and then comes downstairs every 20 minutes or so until eventually her mother lies beside her in her bed until she falls asleep.
+I’ve just been consulting with a client whose daughter is 7 years old and doesn’t sleep properly.
+She won’t go to bed easily, gives every reason why she simply can’t stay in bed and then comes downstairs every 20 minutes or so until eventually, her mother lies beside her in her bed until she falls asleep.
 Her mother has no evening to speak of, no time to spend with her husband and her other children are wondering why their sister gets so much attention.
 The staff at school despair of her, because she falls asleep at her desk, cannot concentrate and finds it hard to make friends.

 Her father is threatening to divorce her mother.